I have been to the Cliffs of Moher at least a thousand times (this year!) and I’m still in awe by of the view each time!

 Keep following the dirt path and you will come to what’s known as the stony-steps (below.)

-When you get to the bottom of the steps, the platform will be on your left, slightly hidden around the corner of the cliff.
+When you reach the bottom of the steps, you will see a platform on your left, slightly hidden around the corner of the cliff.

 The views from here are amazing but I can’t stress how careful you need to be at this particular spot.
 The cliffs are 702 ft high, so it’s not for the fainthearted or vertigo-prone.